liborty/rstats/README.md

 ## Trait Vecf64

-* Vector algebra implemented on one or two `&[f64]` slices of any length (vector dimensionality).
+Vector algebra implemented on one or two `&[f64]` slices of any length (vector dimensionality):
 * Autocorrelation, Pearson's, Spearman's and Kendall's correlations.
 * Finding minimum and maximum, linear transformation.

-Trait Vectors is sometimes unchecked for speed, so some caution with data is advisable.
+This trait is sometimes unchecked for speed, so some caution with data is advisable.

 ## Trait Vecu8

-Some vector algebra also for vectors of u8.
+Some but not all vector algebra as above, for vectors of u8.

 ## Trait MutVectors

-Some of the methods are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place instead of creating a new Vec.
+Some of the methods are for memory efficiency reasons reimplemented in this trait so that they mutate `self` in place, instead of creating a new Vec.
 They are useful in vector iterative methods.
-Beware that they do not return anything, so they can not be chained.
+Beware that they work by side-effect and do not return anything, so they can not be chained.

 ## Trait VecVec

-* Relationships of one vector to a set of vectors:
+Relationships of one vector to a set of vectors (of `&[f64]` end types):
-Sums of distances, Centroid, Medoid, Geometric Median, Eccentricity, Zero median data.
+* Sums of distances, eccentricity,
+* centroid, medoid, geometric median,
+* transformation to zero (geometric) median data,
-* Relationships between sets of multidimensional vectors: Trend.
+* relationship between sets of multidimensional vectors: trend.

-Trait VecVec is entirely unchecked, you should  check your data upfront.
+Trait VecVec is entirely unchecked, so check your data upfront.

 ## Trait VecVecu8

-Some support also for sets of vectors of u8 end type.
+Some of the above for sets of vectors of u8 end type.

 ## Trait Index